elibus/getdata-033/CodeBook.md

 # Code Book
+This is the code book for the course project of the "Getting and Cleaning Data" @Coursera.

 ## Data transformation
-This section describes how the two tidy data sets are built from the data files and how they satisfy the requirements.
+This section describes how the two required tidy data sets are built from the data files and how they satisfy the requirements.
 Here I am going to follow the code instead of the order of the requirements in the course project description.

 ### Requirement n.4 - Appropriately labels the data set with descriptive variable names.
 `feature.txt` lists all features descriptive names.
 The file can be read as a table with two colums: `id` and `feature`.